-In this section you’ll find everything you need to know about breeding bird surveys.
+In this section you’ll find everything you need to know about your breeding bird survey.
 If you still have any questions then please give the team a call and we will be happy to help answer your questions.

 All nesting birds are protected under the Wildlife and Countryside Act 1981 (as amended), which makes it an offence to intentionally kill, injure or take any wild bird or take, damage or destroy its nest whilst in use or being built, or take or destroy its eggs.
 Furthermore, a list of birds (Schedule 1) of greater nature conservation significance enjoy additional protection from disturbance under the Act.